 Passive House Design: Building a comfortable, healthy, energy-efficient and money-saving home is possible!

-First things first…I’m the realest.
-Haha…just kidding.
-I actually want you to work your way through the Yes/No flowchart below.
+I want you to work your way through the Yes/No flowchart below.
 I’ll give you a minute…

 I know, it’s unfamiliar.
 I know, it’s scary to do something that isn’t YET the standard.
 But once you understand that you can achieve greater goals and construct and live in an incredibly forward-thinking house that is so good for your health, the environment, and for the future that our kids exist in, it’s absolutely worth it.
 It’s likely going to become the new standard anyway at some point, so why not jump on the wagon and reap the benefits right now?
 And to be clear, this doesn’t mean you will live in some sort of space-ship looking house.
 Any architectural style can be achieved.